 My dad agreed to try it for a year, and, as the old saying goes, the rest is history.
 What had started as convenience grew into a strong conviction that this was what God wanted them to do.

 In 1982 my parents were taken to court on truancy charges.
 Though they had a perfectly legitimate case, (and homeschool today under the same law as they were back then), the judge refused to listen.
-He didn’t want to hear anything about religion, he said, and ordered my parents to put their children back in school.
+He didn’t want to hear anything

 To finish out the school year, my mom was allowed to use a classroom at their church’s preschool to teach her own children, and the following year she brought them back home.
 They knew to stay indoors and keep the curtains drawn during school hours; if anyone knocked on the door, they were to hide under the bed, knowing that if they were discovered, they might be taken away.